-Every teaching faculty handling a course shall be responsible for the maintenance of Attendance Register for candidates who have registered for the course.
+Every teaching faculty handling a course shall be responsible for the maintenance of attendance register for candidates who have registered for the course.

-The instructor of the course must intimate the Head of the Department at least Seven Calendar Days before the last instruction day in the semester about the particulars of all students who have secured an attendance of less than 80%.
+The teacher of the course must intimate the Head of the Department at least Seven Calendar days before the last instruction day in the semester about the attendance particulars of all students.